quile/Womble/README.md

   the port) which will slow it down needlessly.
 There's also a fair amount of unoptimised code, mainly due to the nature of the port.
 Fixing that will come later.
+* I'm slowly but surely removing code that was needed in the Perl version, but is obviated by something the Cocoa-esque Cappuccino/Objective-J frameworks.
+A good example of this is that we can now use Cocoa-style bundles to load app resources, so we can do away with a lot of the complicated search/resolution paths that were required in the perl version.

 What is WM?